Engineering Design Process: A Complete Guide to Geotechnical Engineering Design

 Foundation design (spread footings, mat foundations, piles)

-Engineers ensure that loads are safely transferred from the structure into the soil without exceeding allowable limits.
+Engineers ensure that loads are safely transferred into the soil without exceeding allowable limits.

 4. Engineering Analysis and Simulation

-Modern engineering design services rely heavily on software tools for analysis, such as:
+Modern engineering design relies heavily on software tools for analysis, such as:

 Finite element modeling